-Over a series of articles Oliver King examines some of the traps and pitfalls of operating within a private limited company structure without the protection of either a shareholders’ agreement or bespoke articles of association.
+Over a series of articles we examine some of the traps and pitfalls of operating within a private limited company structure without the protection of either a shareholders’ agreement or bespoke articles of association.
 Poor preparation of a company’s constitutional documents can lead to disputes and ultimately the business failing.

 You’ll notice a common theme in this series; I’ll be mentioning ‘articles of association’ and ‘shareholder agreements'.
 A lot.
 And for good reason.
 But what are they?